Why this year is worse for mosquitoes, according to a scientist

 Mosquitoes, like most insects, are cold-blooded, or ectothermic.
 Unlike us, their body temperature closely matches the temperature of the environment (air or water) around them.
 If it is cold outside, they are cold.
 If it is warm outside, they are warm.
 Any time spent outside of their comfort zone can slow or stop their development or even cause them to be injured and die.

-In order for most mosquito larvae to grow, temperatures need to be above a threshold, which varies, depending on the species, but is typically around seven to 16 degrees Celsius.
+In order for most mosquito larvae to grow, temperatures need to be above a threshold, which varies depending on the species but is typically around 7 to 16 degrees Celsius.

 Since the larvae are entirely aquatic, they also need a source of standing water (like your flower pot) that will remain until they are ready to emerge as adults.